Azure/AzureDataLake/docs/Hands_on_Labs/ADL_PS_HOL.md

-# Hands on  Lab: Using PowerShell to interact with Azure Data Lake
+# Hands-on  Lab: Using PowerShell to interact with Azure Data Lake

 # Introduction